jessiepelosi/hipergator_intro/Arabidopsis_genome/Arabidopsis_genome_tut.md

 * <b>x</b>: The name of the index database of your reference sequences that you created in the previous step.
 * <b>1</b>: The forward-facing half of the read pair set to be mapped.
 * <b>2</b>: The backwards-facing half of the read pair set to be mapped.
-* <b>un-conc</b>: This tells the program to output the unmapped reads to a set of files with the label provided, ERR1424597_filtered.
+* <b>un-conc</b>: This tells the program to output the unmapped reads to a set of files with the label provided, ERR1424597_filtered_1/2P.fastq
 * <b>S</b>: This tells the program to output all results to a `sam` type file with the name ERR1424597_mapped_to_org.sam

 We are actually just interested in the <i>unmapped</i> reads, as these are the nuclear reads that we will want to use in our genome assembly!
-They are in the `sam` format, though, and we will want to convert them back to `fastq` before moving onto the next step.
+Before we move on, let's do some file cleanup.
+We would usually keep a bit more, but this assembly is just for practice, so we're going to do a lot of deleting.

 ```
-module load samtools

-# Convert sam file to bam file
-samtools view ERR1424597_filtered.1 --output-fmt bam > ERR1424597_filtered.1.bam
-samtools view ERR1424597_filtered.2 --output-fmt bam > ERR1424597_filtered.2.bam

-# Convert bam file to fastq file
-samtools fastq ERR1424597_filtered.1.bam > ERR1424597_filtered.1.fastq
-samtools fastq ERR1424597_filtered.2.bam > ERR1424597_filtered.2.fastq

 # Clean up some of files you won't need anymore
 # trimmed & quality-checked reads
 rm ERR1424597_1P.fastq